 - Announce the starting time and call time’s up as soon as the FIRST student says she/he is finished.
 Check everyone’s work.
 The winner is the one who has the MOST correct answers, which might or might not be that person who finished first.

 OPTIONAL: For either version, include some blanks for students to write their own time expressions.

 For remote classes, you’re pretty much stuck with the handout version as described for in-person classes.
 HOWEVER, you can still use Google documents or something similar that allows multiple students to access and edit the same file simultaneously.

-Click the image below to sign up and get access to a free set of public-domain curated images you can use with your students to get visual in your prepositions of time review.
+Subscribe to my newsletter and get access to a free set of public-domain curated images you can use with your students to get visual in your prepositions of time review.
 Use just these or use this set as a jump-start on your own collection of images.
-You’ll also be added to the email list to get the weekly password to the Freebie Library of resources for teaching adult ESL.